LAST EDITED: 17 October 2022. This article first came out in Feb 2021. We decided to relook and see how this has aged.

 These days, perfectionism is not just glorified.
 It has been made the norm.
 We’re taught to never settle, to do ‘all or nothing’.

 Now, all this sounds good on paper and on Instagram bios.
 But in the real world, this has consequences.

 Perfectionists also engage in a lot of self-destructive behaviour.
 They give themselves anxiety, diminish their own achievements and perhaps, most relevant to personal finance – procrastinate.

-The full process is like this: Perfectionism, procrastination, paralysis.
+The whole process is like this: Perfectionism leads to procrastination, which in turn leads to paralysis.

 Now, we are by no means investing gurus, but what we can offer you here are some ways of thinking that will help you take that leap into investing.

 Hopefully they’ll untangle and smooth out the mental mess so many of us have built in our heads.

 #1 There is no shame in starting small

 The perfect investing story, for many non-investors, goes something like this:

 After working for a few years, they put in $100,000 of savings into one stock.
 Over the course of one year, it triples in value. $100,000 is now worth $300,000.
 Sell stock for $200,000 profit.